rundevcycle/100-days-of-code/log.md

 ### Day 13: 17 November 2018
   - Adding a page to decode a GS1 barcode into separate fields.
   - Start using Bootstrap to structure the HTML.

+### Day 14: 19 November 2018
+  - Adding some more fields to the decoder page.
+  - Playing around with Revealing Module Pattern, but reverted changes.